PiePra/simple/README.md

-# simple
+# simpleChat
-Frontend of a simple Chat App
+This is the frontend of a simple Chat App using HTML5, Bootstrap-CSS and AJAX.
+Contents loaded dynamically from json files

-Work in Progress
+## Work in Progress
+create Backend API